dellamina/tomcat-notify/readme.md

 Commands:

+    run [options]  Run a specific tomcat.
     add            Configure a new tomcat.
     rm             Remove an available tomcat.
     list           List all available tomcat.
-    run   Run a specific tomcat.
-    *     Catch all.
+    open           Open tomcat folder in file explorer.
 ```